Education for sustainable development

 Disseminate new techniques for agriculture.
 Teaching people about your own country and nature.
 What is the easiest way to do that for many people at once?
 Right.
 With television.
 But what to do when no one has a TV, or there is no electricity for a TV at all?

-The solution: a bicycle-powered cinema that is driven only by muscle power and is small enough to be taken anywhere.
+The solution: a bicycle-powered cinema that is powered only by muscle power and is small enough to be taken anywhere.

 Since 2014, we have been spreading knowledge and raising awareness among the population with our mobile cinema.